adi-panda/SimpleTuner/OPTIONS.md

                         updates.
 Checkpoints can be used for resuming training via `--resume_from_checkpoint`.
-In the case that the checkpoint is better than the final trained model, the checkpoint can also be used for inference.Using a checkpoint for inference requires separate loading of the original pipeline and the individual checkpointed model components.See https://huggingface.co/docs/diffu
+In the case that the checkpoint is better than the final trained model, the checkpoint can also be used for inference.
+Using a checkpoint for inference requires separate loading of the original pipeline and the individual checkpointed model components.See https://huggingface.co/docs/diffu